FrankHB/pl-docs/en-US/calling-for-language-features.md

 ### First-class states

-Allowing a normative way of distinction of different side effects.
-Allowing customized effects, e.g. volatile.
+* Allowing a normative way of distinction of different side effects
+* Enabling possibilities to specific kinds of customized effects (e.g. ISO C style `volatile`)

 By specifiying identity on objects, side effects can be bound on objects with restricted amount of instances.
 The restriction ensure the effects on the object are not duplicated or eliminated unexpectedly.

 ### First-class continuations

+* Allowing promammable control effects
+* Minimal control primitives
-Allowing promammable control effects.
-No need to fixed special control syntaxes.
+	* No need to provide and stick on various special control syntaxes

 The refied continuation is first known as the result of [`call/cc` operator](https://en.wikipedia.org/wiki/Call-with-current-continuation) in the Scheme programming language.

 #### Composable first-class continuations

-Allowing more reasonably implementable features on continuations, as well as simplification on user programs using first-class continuations.
+* Allowing more reasonably implementable features on continuations
+* Simplification on user programs using first-class continuations

 Scheme's continuations [do not compose](http://okmij.org/ftp/continuations/undelimited.html#introduction).
 This limit its practical use.
 It can be resolved by introducing control delimiters.
 The resulted continuations are *delimited continuations*.
 It is also considered [superior to undelimited one [in any reasonable practical case](http://okmij.org/ftp/continuations/against-callcc.html).